-Anyone who has been within 6 feet of a confirmed case for 15 minutes or more within two days of developing symptoms and/or an individual who had unprotected contact with the infected person’s body fluids and/or secretions of a person with confirmed or suspected COVID-19 (e.g., being coughed or sneezed on, sharing utensils or saliva, or providing care without wearing appropriate protective equipment is a close contact.
+Anyone who has been within 6 feet of a confirmed case for 15 cumulative minutes over 24 hours within two days of their developing symptoms and/or an individual who had unprotected contact with the infected person’s body fluids and/or secretions of a person with confirmed or suspected COVID-19 (e.g., being coughed or sneezed on, sharing utensils or saliva, or providing care without wearing appropriate protective equipment is a close contact.

 Exposures will be reviewed by the Pasadena Public Health Department to assess which persons need to quarantine including the possibility of quarantining all individuals in the same cohort or classroom as an infected person if exposures cannot be ruled out for the entire group.

 Mental Health Resources